daattali/beautiful-jekyll/quotes.md

 ---
-title: Media
+title: Media interviews
-subtitle: Selection of media interviews
+subtitle: Selection of media appearances
 ---

 MIT Energy Futures Magazine [New England renewables + Canadian hydropower: A pathway to clean electricity in 2050